-When not assigned to the Undergraduate Endodontic Clinic or covering the Urgent Care Clinic, time will be available for research, to interact with the Endodontic Residents (e.g. seminars), and for other activities in the School of Dentistry and on the OHSU campus.
+The Fellowship in Endodontics is a key position in the predoctoral endodontic clinic and provides an excellent opportunity to interact with the predoctoral endodontic program director and the part-time endodontic faculty.
+Clinic hours are relatively short, but can be intense and require the clinic instructors to be alert and immediately available.
+There is a schedule for assignment to the predoctoral endodontic clinic.
+When not assigned to the clinic, time will be available for research, to interact with the endodontic residents (e.g. seminars), and for other activities in the School of Dentistry and on the OHSU campus.
 The Fellow will participate in the Current Literature Seminar and audit the postgraduate Case Presentation Seminar.

 If all of the residents attend the annual AAE meeting and Marshall Baumgartner Study Group meetings, coverage of endodontic resident patient emergencies may be required.